Become Job Ready with CollegeDekho Assured Program. Learn More

 English Communication skills |

 There are some colleges that offer BA Sociology admission through entrance exams.
 These colleges want to test the students’ potential and basic understanding level of the subjects.
-Some of the popular entrance exams for BA Sociology course are JMI Entrance Exam , CUET etc. Exams like CUET Sociology contain objective type questions.
-It is a computer-based test conducted by NTA once in a year.
-Mentioned below is the BA Sociology syllabus for CUET Exam:
+The popular entrance exam for the BA Sociology course is CUET UG etc. Exams like CUET Sociology contain objective-type questions.
+It is a computer-based test conducted by NTA once a year.
+Mentioned below is the BA Sociology syllabus for the CUET Exam:

 Structure of Indian Society | Social Change and the Polity |